No. 30 Squadron RAF: Interwar period (1919–1938)

 In March 1932, the Iraqi Army launched an offensive against a revolt by the supporters of Ahmed Barzani in Southern Kurdistan.
 No. 30 Squadron initially provided reconnaissance support to the Iraqi Army columns, but after one column was heavily attacked and forced to retreat, the RAF launched a series of air attacks against Barzani's forces until Barzani crossed the border into Turkey.
 In April–August 1935 the squadron received Hawker Hardys (a general purpose version of the Hawker Hart light bomber, modified for operations in the tropics), being the first squadron to receive the Hardy.

+Between December 1922 and October 1929, No. 30 Squadron maintained a presence at RAF Hinaidi, the centre of operations for all British forces in Iraq since April 1921, located in the southern suburbs of Baghdad.
+This presence was in the form of either the whole squadron or at least a detachment.
+From October 1929 for the next seven years, No. 30 Squadron was based at RAF Mosul until October 1936 when the airfield (now the Mosul International Airport) was handed over to the Iraqi Air Force.

+Between October 1924 and May 1935, twenty members of No. 30 squadron lost their lives in the service of their country whilst serving in Iraq and their bodies were buried at the Hinaidi RAF Peace Cemetery (later renamed the Ma’Asker Al Raschid RAF Cemetery).
+With the cemetery neglected for decades by the Commonwealth War Graves Commission, only six of the No. 30 Squadron headstones have survived the ravages of time out of the total of 300 burials at Ma’Asker.

 In 1936, the squadron moved to the RAF's new base in Iraq, RAF Habbaniya.
 It re-equipped with modern Bristol Blenheim I monoplane bombers in 1938.